About DISTANCE:PRO

 DISTANCE:PRO – Digital Smart Hub for Advanced Connected Care Professional

-Improving prevention and therapies with digital solutions
+Improving treatments and quality of life with digital solutions

 Medical practices and regional hospitals are key institutions for healthcare delivery.
 These non-university settings also generate large volumes of medical data.
 In the Digital Hub DISTANCE, the research data structures of the Medical Informatics Initiative (MII) were extended to medical facilities in regional care in order to improve treatment quality in the long term.
 The follow-up project DISTANCE:PRO builds on these achievements.
 The goal is to establish a nationwide, cross-sector digital ecosystem that more closely links research and healthcare.